 Step 1 – Checking out the fixtures

-To see what’s on the best way I find of doing it is simply by firing up a bookmaker and seeing the games for that given day.
-I pretty much religiously use bet365 for this as they have the largest selection of games in the industry and that I’m so used to their layout it allows me to quickly see what’s going on.
+To see the daily matches, I simply fire up a bookmaker and look at the games for that given day.
+I pretty much religiously use bet365 for this as they have the largest selection of games in the industry and I’m so used to their layout, it allows me to quickly see what’s going on.

 Step 2 – Highlight potential leagues